Ask any child psychologist and they will tell you that a child needs to have…

 Every year on August 12, National Middle Child Day is celebrated in countries around the world.
-The day honours those children whose birth position creates some challenges.
+This day honours middle children, who could often feel like their position has presented some challenges.
 The first born in the family is often the leader with a strong personality.
 The youngest child is considered the “baby” for most of its life, receiving a great deal of attention.
-It’s hard being a middle child for a number of reasons.
+It can be hard being a middle child for a number of reasons and presents the issues associated with ‘middle child syndrome’.

 The eldest child gets all the “firsts” and the resultant attention.
 The younger child gets the protection of the parents in their role as the “baby” of the family.
 The middle child accomplishments and needs are often ignored and he ends up with no clearly defined role.
 The middle child feels they must live up to the older sibling while being as “cute” as their younger one.